 Years of abusing cocaine can lead to muscle atrophy and physical weakness.
 Because cocaine reduces appetite, it can cause protein deficiencies and impair the body’s ability to build muscle.
 Moreover, dehydration and electrolyte imbalances can further weaken muscles and rob users of their physical strength.

 Long-term cocaine use can have a devastating effect on the immune system as it suppresses the body’s natural ability to ward off infection and disease.
 With cocaine-induced dehydration, the electrolyte imbalances can make it hard for the body to fight off infection.
 Additionally, cocaine use can lower healthy white blood cells, which are essential for warding off disease.
-It can also change the endocrine system, disrupting hormones and other important metabolic processes.
+It can also change the endocrine system, disrupting hormones (leptin) and other important metabolic processes.

 How Else Does Cocaine Harm the Body?